 Photography: We may take before-and-after photos of our work for quality control, training, and our portfolio/marketing.

 Your privacy matters—we do our best to avoid or remove identifying details (house numbers, addresses, license plates, and personal items) by framing shots carefully and, when needed, cropping or blurring.
+If something identifying is accidentally visible, let us know and we’ll promptly edit or remove the image.

 Opt-out anytime: If you prefer we don’t use photos of your property, just text or email us and we’ll gladly opt you out.